Man arrested after allegedly brandishing semi-automatic rifle at driver in Sherman Oaks

 SHERMAN OAKS, LOS ANGELES (KABC) -- A disturbing scene captured on cellphone video shows a man at the wheel of a pickup truck aiming what appears to be a semi-automatic rifle at another driver in Sherman Oaks.

-"The moment he pulled the gun, it's just like in reaction, was to get out of line sight of the weapon," said the motorist, identified as Justin.
+"The moment he pulled the gun, it's just like in reaction, was to get out of line sight of the weapon," said the victim, identified as Justin.

 Justin is former military and served with the Air Force.